AppsFlyer/go-sundheit/README.md

 #### Custom Checks Notes
 1. If a check take longer than the specified rate period, then next execution will be delayed, but will not be concurrently executed.
-1. Checks must complete withing a reasonable time.
+1. Checks must complete within a reasonable time.
 If a check doesn't complete or gets hung, the next check execution will be delayed.
 Use proper time outs.
 1. **A health-check name must be a metric name compatible string** (i.e. no funky characters, and spaces allowed - just make it simple like `clicks-db-check`).